Matt-dc/fullstack-quiz-creator/README.md

 # Full-stack Quiz Creator

 ## Overview
-This is a full-stack app that allows users to create their own quizzes and then run them.
+This is a full-stack MERN app that allows users to create their own quizzes and then run them.
+Styling is done using Materialize.css.

 <p align="center">
    <img src="siteimages/choosequiz.png" width="400px" />
 </p>